Coral Gables Library today

 By the 1960s, the library had grown to 51,000 books and again needed more space.
 Many in the community advocated a new, dedicated building for a modern library.
 To this purpose and after many sites were rejected, the City purchased land located at University Drive and Segovia Street from the University of Miami.
 The building, dedicated March 23, 1969, was designed by architects Edward Rempe and Wray G. Succop.

 The contemporary 1960s building has integrating features from the Mediterranean Revival style including quarried keystone from the Florida Keys, red clay roof tiles, Spanish clay floor tiles, wrought iron light fixtures and Honduran mahogany doors.
 The main reading room has 15 foot high ceilings with exposed wood beams.
 The building also contains a 15x9 foot glazed ceramic tile mural created by artist Katherine French Pancoast in 1970.
 The colorful mural, located in the Margaret M. Beaton Meeting Room, depicts local historic landmarks such as Coral Gables City Hall and the Biltmore Hotel, scenic locations, and native flora and fauna.
 The Library grounds contain walkways and gardens, including a tropical butterfly garden, and fountains at each of the two public entrances to the building.
+Discover the history of the City Beautiful within the Pancoast Mural.

 In 2000, a substantial renovation of the original garden was designed and implemented by the City of Coral Gables with generous financial and technical assistance of the Coral Gables Garden Club.
 The Garden Club was particularly instrumental in the development of the butterfly garden area on the grounds and the Club continues to provide assistance with its maintenance.
 A butterfly sculpture donated by the Garden Club and commemorating the participation of the Club in this endeavor can be found in the lobby of the Library.